Accredited Facilitator (English-medium)

 It has also included leading and supporting various mathematics leadership communities and accelerated learning networks within and across schools for eight years.
-This comprised of supporting over thirty five schools across the Franklin-Papakura district in providing accelerated learning programmes in mathematics for their students.
+This consisted of supporting over 35 schools across the Franklin-Papakura district in providing accelerated learning programmes in mathematics for their students.

 She has provided professional learning services for individual schools on a consultancy basis.